jaluebbe/HeightMap/README.md

 https://lpdaac.usgs.gov/products/srtmgl1v003/

-Download required tiles from https://dwtkns.com/srtm30m/ , unpack and put them to height_map/maps/srtm1/
+Download required tiles from https://dwtkns.com/srtm30m/ , unpack and put them to height_map/maps/srtm1/ .

+#### Replacement of SRTM .hgt files with improved data

+The SRTM tiles could be replaced by .hgt files available from https://data.opendataportal.at/dataset/dtm-europe where SRTM data is replaced by LiDAR where open data sources are available.

 ### World wide coverage of ocean and terrain